Glossary of Terms

 convenient, centralized application service to apply to one or more

-of the 600 postdoctoral dental education programs that participate
+of the 600 advanced dental education programs that participate

 in the application service.
 ADEA PASS is an electronic application